JJonahJson/MountainCar-v313/README.md

 An implementation with three different techniques: deep Q learning, fixed Q targets and double deep Q learning.

-Each of them reaches a success average of 90% very quickly, but only with fixed Q targets and double Q learning the problem is solved as intended by OpenAI Gym’s GitHub site: getting average reward of -110.0 over 100 consecutive trials.
+Each of them reaches the flag with a percentage of success of 90% very quickly, but only with fixed Q targets and double Q learning the problem is solved as intended by OpenAI Gym’s GitHub site: getting average reward of -110.0 over 100 consecutive trials.

 ## Results
-Best technique: Double DQN
+Best technique: Double DQN\
 The results below comes from one training with Double DQN, the csv file of this run are uploaded with the project.

-Nearly found solution at: 816th time step with average reward of 110.8 Solution found at: 955th time step with average reward of -109.1 Best average reward: -103.5 at the 1235th time step
+**Solution nearly found at the 816th time step** with average reward of 110.8\
+**Solution found at the 955th time step** with average reward of -109.1\
+**Best average reward found is -103.5** at the 1235th time step

 ## How to install